xeon123/KCNA-notes/7 Cloud-Native Application Delivery.md

 ## Modern Application Deployment with Cloud-Native & GitOps

 - GitOps refers to application delivery with Git as a single source of truth.
+- The core principals are:
+	- Everything — infrastructure, configuration, and application state — is described **declaratively** (e.g., using YAML, Helm, Kustomize).
+	- These declarative definitions are stored in a **version-controlled** system like Git.
+		- Every change is **tracked** and **auditable**.
+	- A GitOps agent (like Argo CD, Flux) **continuously reconciles** the system state with what's in Git.
+		- If Git changes, the cluster updates.
+		- If the cluster drifts, the agent reverts it back to the Git-defined state.
+	- There’s an ongoing loop comparing:
+		- The system **self-heals** by correcting drift of "what is running" and "what should be running" — ensuring consistency.
 - Argo CD is a cloud-native tool for application delivery
 - **GitOps** + **Argo CD** = Automated, self-healing deployments based on declarative infrastructure
 - Ideal for Kubernetes environments to maintain **consistency**, **scalability**, and **reliability**